snosek/mango/README.md

 **Important notes:**
 - Each album should be in its own directory
-- Album directories should contain FLAC files only (MP3, WAV, and OGG support is planned but not implemented yet)
+- Album directories should contain FLAC, MP3, WAV or Ogg Vorbis files
 - Include a `folder.jpg` file in each album directory for cover art

 ## Keyboard Shortcuts